MatthewPress/hangman/README.md

 # Hangman
 ## Uncompleted Tasks
-* Check a guessed letter against all characters in the word at the same time
 * Show all correctly guessed letters and where they're placed in the word
 ## Completed Tasks
 * Git and GitHub